Barbara Kimenye: Writing

 Kimenye always had a gift with words (she wrote her own newspaper as a child of 11) and became a journalist on the Uganda Nation newspaper.
 She developed a talent for storytelling, writing down the tales she told to children.
-Moving to Nairobi, Kenya, in 1965 to work on the Daily Nation, and later the East African Standard, Kimenye was wooed by publishers who, post-independence, sought talented authors who wrote for and about African children.
+Moving in 1965 to Nairobi, Kenya, to work on the Daily Nation and East African Standard, Kimenye was wooed by publishers who, post-independence, sought talented authors who wrote for and about African children.
 However, her first book, Kalasanda, for Oxford University Press (OUP), was a tale of Ugandan village life, and was followed by Kalasanda Revisited.
 It was after this that she turned her hand to writing for children and schools.
 Her first two stories, Kalasanda and Kalasanda Revisited, were successful.
 However, her salient legacy sits magnificently in the Moses series about a mischievous student at a boarding school for troublesome boys.
 Shortly before her death, she received news that the Moses series was about to be relaunched by OUP and also to be translated into Kiswahili.